 Recently I noticed that one of the most popular articles at Attract The One about how to get your ex back, was getting traffic for ‘how to get back together with an introvert.’

 The more I thought about it, the more I realized that getting back together with an introvert IS different, just like dating an introvert has it’s own challenges.
-I’m an introvert myself, and I remember how turned off I was when my extroverted ex did certain things he considered normal that seriously turned me off when he tried to get me back.
+I’m an introvert myself, and I remember how turned off I was when my extroverted ex did certain things he considered normal that seriously turned me off when he tried (and failed) to get me back.

+In my private coaching, I often explain how to get your ex back.
 Here’s my best breakup advice about how to get back together with an introvert:

 1. Take any and all communication with your introvert ex very seriously.

 If your introvert ex reaches out to you for ANY REASON, treat it seriously.
 Do not take forever to respond and definitely do not ignore them.
 Do not take the fact that they’re contacting you for granted.
-They don’t reach out lightly, because of the energy cost to them to do so.
+They don’t reach out lightly, because of the energy cost for them to do so.

 If you want your introvert ex back in your life, they must feel like it’s safe to communicate with you.
 Be kind and prompt with them, no matter how crappy the breakup was or what happened between you.

 Since letting you into their life is serious to them, you need to understand what you want with them in advance before engaging them at all.
 If you aren’t 100% sure you want them back, DO NOT reach out and start the process of trying to get back into their life.
 You can’t pop up with cute cat photos and then fade out again.
 Don’t toy with their emotions at all.

 2. Go slooooowwwwww.

-Give them more time than you would need for everything— probably twice the amount of time that would feel good to you.
+You would do well to allow twice the amount of time that would feel good to you.
 They need time to think about whether they want to do things with you, whether they want you around and whether they want to even respond to your texts.

 The introvert will go at their own slow pace, and this can be super frustrating, especially when all you want is for them to put their arms around you and say everything is going to be all right.

-Before you say ANYTHING to criticize the way your ex communicates with you, consider the cost.
-Don’t with the battle of “you don’t text me enough” and lose the whole relationship in the long term.
+Before you say ANYTHING to criticize the way your introvert ex communicates with you, consider the cost.
+Don’t allow yourself to get offended by their timing and start a “you don’t text me enough” battle.
+You will lose the whole relationship in the long term.

 3. Take nothing personally.

-When you’re trying to get your ex back, a thick skin is already essential.
-Since the introvert needs more alone time, it will seem like they stay colder toward you longer than if you were trying to get back together with an extrovert.
+Since your introvert ex needs more alone time, it will seem like they stay colder toward you longer than if you were trying to get back together with an extrovert.

-4. Don’t bombard them with communication.
+4. Don’t bombard your introvert ex with communication.

-Make sure that when you call or text them, you give AMPLE time for them to get back to you.
+Make sure that when you call or text them, you give AMPLE time for them to respond to your communication.
 Don’t do any more than 1 to 1 texting or calling.

 If they dumped you, you have to understand that usually when an introvert is really done with you, they won’t respond much to you at all because you sap their energy.

 So, when you’re trying to get an introvert back, no matter what the circumstances are, you can’t press for more than they’re ready to give you since you will overwhelm them and mess up your chances of getting them back.

 Don’t play the “bigger, better plans” game with them and change what you are doing mid-stream.
 Don’t be shady or slow to get back to them.
 Do not make “maybe” plans.

 5. Don’t try to be their “friend.”

 I mean that if you make an agreement, you must keep it.
-Like I said before, decide what you want FIRST and then be patient with them.
-Getting back together with an introvert is a marathon, not a sprint.
+Like I said before, decide what you want in your own mind FIRST and then be patient with your introvert ex.

-They take the people they allow into their lives very seriously, so if you have their attention and they are responding to your attempts to communicate with them, that has to be enough for you right now.
+Introverts take the people they allow into their lives very seriously, so if you have their attention and they are responding to your attempts to communicate with them, that has to be enough for you right now.

 Like all exes, it takes an introvert TIME to warm back up to you, but more time than it would an extrovert, because the extrovert generally wants and can handle more interaction with people.